ig3/srf-scheduler/README.md

 #### Fail

-If the ease of a review is Fail, then the new interval is the previous interval multiplied by failFactor, with an upper bound of failMaxInterval.
+If the ease of a review is Fail, then the new interval is the previous interval multiplied by failFactor, with an upper bound of failLearningMaxInterval if the previous interval was less than learningThreshold or failMaxInterval otherwise.

 #### Hard

-If the ease of a review is Hard, then the new interval is the previous interval multiplied by hardFactor, with an upper bound of hardMaxInterval.
+If the ease of a review is Hard, then the new interval is the previous interval multiplied by hardFactor, with an upper bound of hardLearningMaxInterval if the previous interval was less than learningThreshold or hardMaxInterval otherwise.

 #### Good

-If the ease of a review is Good, then the new interval is the previous interval multiplied by the product of goodFactor and the card ease factor (the exponentially weighted moving average of response weights), with a minimum of goodMinFactor and a minimum interval of goodMinInterval.
+If the ease of a review is Good, then the new interval is the greater of
+ * goodMinInterval
+ * actual time since last review multiplied by goodMinFactor
+ * actual time since last review multiplied by the product of goodFactor and the card factor

+The new interval is limited to the lesser of maxInterval or maxGoodInterval.

-Each ease has a weight (weightFail, weightHard, weightGood and weightEasy) and these are averaged by an exponentially weighted moving average with a decay factor of decayFactor.
-This card ease factor reflects how easy or difficult the card has been recently.
+The card factor is the exponentially weighted moving average of ease weights, with a decay factor of decayFactor and ease weights of weightFail, weightHard, weightGood and weightEasy.
+This reflects how easy or difficult the card has been recently.

-If the adjusted interval of the card is less than learningThreshold then it is used to calculate the new interval but if the adjusted interval is more than learningThreshold then the average of the adjusted interval and the time since last review is used instead.
-This will make a difference when review of the card is delayed from its due date: after a break from studying, while clearing the backlog.
-The rationale is that if you were able to recall the card after a longer interval than the scheduled interval then the scheduled interval was too short and the longer, actual interval is more relevant to rescheduling the card.
-The implementation is a
-compromise: using the average of the scheduled and actual interval.
-If cards are being studied before they are due, this would cause the new interval to be shorter.
+Time since last review is used to calculate the new interval, rather than the previously scheduled interval.
+This will typically be longer than the previously sechedule interval because it is unlikely that the card will be reviewed as soon as it is due.

+This makes most difference for learning cards or in the case of a backlog.

+For learning cards, assuming one is not studying all day, there will be breaks in study.
+If a card has an interval of one hour but one does not study again until the next day, then the scheduled interval is one hour but the actual time since last review might be closer to 24 hours.
+If the card remains good after 24 hours, despite being scheduled for review in one hour, then the longer, actual interval is indicative of ability to recall the card.

+In the case of a backlog, a card might not be reviewed until long after it was scheduled for review.
+Again, the longer actual interval is more indicative of ability to recall the card.

 #### Easy